-The recorded ApRES time series allows for a precise estimation of vertical displacements of internal layers and of changes in ice thickness ΔH from the vertical displacement of the basal reflector relative to the instrument and of internal layers from consecutive measurements.
-However, basal melt rates can not be derived directly, so other quantities that influence the
+The recorded ApRES time series allows for a precise estimation of changes in ice thickness ΔH from the vertical displacement of the basal reflector and of internal layers from consecutive measurements.
+However, applying the ice thickness evolution equation (Eq.

-- 75 measured ice thickness H need to be derived first.
-Here and in the following, the term applying the ice thickness evolution equation (Eq.
 (1)) to the ApRES measurements requires some modifications.
-Since the ApRES is located within a trench below the surface, the 'measured ice thickness' H is defined as the range between the ApRES and the ice base, which was determined using the depth of the basal return.
-The total ice thickness - the range from the surface to the ice base - is about $\frac{7 \text{ to } 8 \text{ m}}{7 \text{ to}}$ 8 m thicker and includes the upper firn and snow layers. - 80 A change in the measured ice thickness Thus, ΔH within the time interval Δt is caused is independent on the surface mass balance, $a_s = 0 \text{ ma}^{-1}$, but influenced by firn densification ΔH_f , by vertical strain $\Delta H{\varepsilon{zz}}$ and by basal melting ΔH_b (Nicholls et al., 2015):
+Since the ApRES is located within a trench below the surface, the 'measured ice thickness' H is defined as the range between the ApRES and the ice base.
+The total ice thickness - the range from the surface to the ice base - is about 7 to 8 m thicker and includes the upper firn and snow layers.
+Thus, ΔH is independent on the surface mass balance, $a_s = 0\,\mathrm{m\,a^{-1}}$, but influenced by firn densification that significantly affects the vertical displacement in the upper $\sim 100\,\mathrm{m}$.
+As this is not considered in Eq.
+(1), we add the term $\Delta H_f/\Delta t$ to correct for the densification process below the ApRES.